asreview/paper-megameta-postprocessing-screeningresults/README.md

 `merge_datasets.R` - This script contains a function to merge the datasets.
 An unique included column is added for each dataset before the merge.

 `final_included.R` - This script contains a function to create a column with the final inclusions.

+`identify_duplicates.R` - This script contains a function to identify duplicate records in the dataset.